QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

     @show minimum(d), maximum(d)
     @show support(d) # why does this work?

-Curiously, you will note that the ``support`` function is operational, even though we did not provide one
+Curiously, you will note that the ``support`` function works, even though we did not provide one

 This is another example of the power of multiple dispatch and generic programming